TZTozz/ARP-Assignment/README.md

 <img width="50%" height="50%" alt="Blackboard(2)(1)" src="https://github.com/user-attachments/assets/959b8d41-35a7-4666-8672-401f5c14c700" />

-This scheme don't integrate the case in which the user is resizing the window.
+This scheme doesn't integrate the case in which the user is resizing the window.

 ### Files